serverless/serverless/docs/providers/aws/events/http-api.md

 ### Reusing HTTP API in different services

-We may attach configured endpoints to HTTP API creted externally.
+We may attach configured endpoints to HTTP API created externally.
 For that provide HTTP API id in provider settings as follows:

 ```yaml
 provider: